Synchronization of endogenous business cycles: A general framework for endogenous business cycles

-Over decades, researchers proposed many economic forces as possible generators of endogenous business cycles.
-(For some references, see footnote \ref{endbcref}.)
-Some scholars focused on the role of finance, others on real factors such as investment and inventories, still others on bounded rationality and adaptive expectations.
+Over decades, researchers have proposed several economic forces that could generate endogenous business cycles.\footnote{See, among many others, the contributions and review articles in: \cite{kaldor1940model,hicks1950contribution,goodwin1951nonlinear,goodwin1967growth,shleifer1986implementation, boldrin1990equilibrium,foley1992contribution,silverberg1993long,bullard1994learning,matsuyama2007credit,fazzari2008cash, de2011animal,nikolaidi2017minsky}.} Some scholars focused on the role of finance, others on real factors such as investment and inventories, still others on bounded rationality and adaptive expectations.
 Even more forces have been proposed, including overlapping generations effects, preference switching, search and matching, technological progress, and wage bargaining.
-To discuss synchronization of endogenous business cycles, it would be limiting to focus on a particular economic force, as results could heavily depend on this choice.
-It would be desirable to use a macroeconomic framework that is as general as possible.
+To discuss synchronization of endogenous business cycles, it would be limiting to focus on a model that picks a particular economic force to produce business cycles in the first place, as results would appear to depend on this choice.
+It would instead be desirable to use a macroeconomic framework that is as general as possible.

-Luckily, \cite{beaudry2015reviving} have recently proposed such a framework.\footnote{Here we reference the initial working paper \citep{beaudry2015reviving}, rather than the final journal version \citep{beaudry2018putting}, because it specifies this general framework in greater detail.} The authors focus on strategic complementarities \citep{bulow1985multimarket,cooper1988coordinating} between agents as the main force leading to endogenous cycles.
-In their framework, decisions of the agents self-reinforce through interactions, leading to an instability of the steady state, but at some point implosive forces set in that prevent dynamics from exploding.
-Many of the narratives for endogenous business cycles listed above can be cast within this framework, as will be clarified below.
+Luckily, \cite{beaudry2015reviving} have recently proposed such a framework.
+The authors focus on strategic complementarities \citep{bulow1985multimarket,cooper1988coordinating} between agents as the main force leading to endogenous cycles.
+In their framework, agents' decisions self-reinforce through interactions, leading to an instability of the steady state, but at some point sufficiently far from the steady state, stabilizing forces set in that prevent dynamics from exploding.
+Many of the narratives for endogenous business cycles listed above can be cast within this framework (Section \ref{sec:modeldynamics}).

-Here we present a slightly modified version of the model in \cite{beaudry2015reviving}, letting decisions and the interaction network be heterogeneous across agents.
-In this section, we start introducing the model in an abstract interaction network, we then consider a specification of the model in which the interaction network is represented by a ``generalized'' input-output network, and finally analyze dynamics in a homogeneous case.
+In this section, we start introducing the model in an abstract interaction network, and then consider a specification of the model in which interactions correspond to international trade.
+We finally discuss how this model can generate endogenous cycles.